-NSDI '22 offers authors the choice of two submission deadlines.
+NSDI '23 offers authors the choice of two submission deadlines.
 Any paper submitted to one of these deadlines and accepted during the subsequent reviewing period will be presented at the conference and will appear as part of the proceedings.
 In the meantime, authors are permitted to advertise their papers as accepted by NSDI, for example listing them on CVs.
+For more information, see "Additional Information about Multiple Deadlines Process" at www.usenix.org/conference/ nsdi23/additional-info.